Titannet-dao/Community/README.md

 # Community
-The TitanNetwork Community is a hub for developers, provider, Client and Web3 enthusiasts.
-Welcome to join our vibrant community today.
+The Titan Network Community serves as a central hub for developers, resource providers, and enthusiasts of Web3 technology.
+We warmly welcome you to become a part of our dynamic and thriving community.

   - [Join the Community](https://github.com/Titannet-dao/Community/discussions)